u1f992/lalian/README.md

 $ pipx install lalian
 ```

-Currently, this approach works only if the target module has no external dependencies.
+Currently, this approach works only if the target package has no external dependencies.
 If external dependencies are required, they must be installed in the global Python environment.